Japan PM Suga to replace key party ally ahead of election -media - Up News Info

 PARTY GRANDEES

-Suga’s move may help him secure the backing of other party grandees, such as his predecessor Shinzo Abe and Finance Minister Taro Aso, who have not commented publicly on the race.
+Suga’s move was “without a doubt” aimed at helping him win the backing of party grandees who are Nikai’s rivals, such as Suga’s predecessor Shinzo Abe and Finance Minister Taro Aso, said Corey Wallace, assistant professor at Kanagawa University.

-“If Suga pledges to drop Nikai, the race is probably over.
-Guessing that would be followed by firmer expressions of support from Abe and Aso,” Tobias Harris, senior fellow for Asia at the Center for American Progress, said in a tweet.
+“It’s about the use of party funds and distributing party posts,” Wallace said.
+“Nikai wasn’t particularly popular inside the party and I don’t think anybody would’ve tolerated him any longer after his record-long run.”

 Advertisement